25 January 2026

 Make a good impression at the viewing

 Your prospective landlord or property manager is likely to meet quite a few people at viewings.
-Being polite and courteous are traits that everyone appreciates and dressing neatly is a good idea.
+Being polite and courteous are traits everyone appreciates, and dressing neatly also helps create a positive first impression.

 If you are part of a group looking to rent a property, it’s preferable if everyone comes to the viewing and introduces themselves.